gnaslaniec/flask-crud-api/docs/testing.rst

 Overview
 --------

-Unit tests are written with ``pytest`` and cover all major business rules, including role enforcement and relational behaviour between projects and tasks.
+Unit tests are written with ``pytest`` and cover API flows, repository CRUD behaviour, rate limiting, pagination, and other business rules.
 Tests execute against an in-memory SQLite database for fast, isolated runs.

 Running Tests
 -------------